nschikora/esp32-cdc-faker/README.md

 ## Software
 Some work of the software development part has already been done as some smart people already figured out the protocol that the radio and CD changer are speaking.
 Information on that protocol can be found in the additional ressources below.
 What's left is:
-* Port the radio/CD changer protocol for use with NodeMCU
+* Port the radio/CD changer protocol for use with the ESP32's RTOS based OS
-* Figure out what Bluetooth profile should be used for receiving audio and control tasks like play and pause
+* Figure out what Bluetooth profile should be used for receiving audio and send control tasks like play and pause
+* Implement that Bluetooth profile
 * Figure out i2c audio output on the ESP32
-* Develop the main application accoring to the requirement analysis
+* ...
+* Make everyting work nicely together

 **Additional ressources**
 * Information on the radio/CD changer protocol by Martin S. can be found on [martinsuniverse.net](http://martinsuniverse.de/projekte/cdc_protokoll/cdc_protokoll.html) (german)
-* Implementation of the radio/CD changer protocol using a Raspberry Pi on [dev.shyd.de](http://dev.shyd.de/2013/09/avr-raspberry-pi-vw-beta-vag-cdc-faker/)
+* Implementation of the radio/CD changer protocol on a Raspberry Pi here: [dev.shyd.de](http://dev.shyd.de/2013/09/avr-raspberry-pi-vw-beta-vag-cdc-faker/)
 * ESP32 firmware, SDK and exmaples on [GitHub](https://github.com/espressif/esp-idf)

 ## Requirement analysis